Ryanb021/reading-notes/201/Read02.md

 *There are a few circumstances where inline styles are more common.
 You might have to resort to using inline styles if your working environment is very restrictive.
 For example, perhaps your CMS only allows you to edit the HTML body.
 You may also see a lot of inline styles in HTML email to achieve compatibility with as many email clients as possible.* [Source](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/How_CSS_is_structured)

+## Javascript

+JavaScript is a powerful programming language that can add interactivity to a website.
+It was invented by Brendan Eich.
+JavaScript is versatile and beginner-friendly.
+With more experience, you'll be able to create games, animated 2D and 3D graphics, comprehensive database-driven apps, and much more!
+JavaScript itself is relatively compact, yet very flexible.
+Developers have written a variety of tools on top of the core JavaScript language, unlocking a vast amount of functionality with minimum effort.
+[Source](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics)

+## Operators

+An operator is a mathematical symbol that produces a result based on two values (or variables).
+In the following table, you can see some of the simplest operators, along with some examples to try in the JavaScript console.

+*Addition*

+Add two numbers together or combine two strings using the + symbol.

+*Subtraction, Multiplication, Division*

+These do what you'd expect them to do in basic math using the symbols -, * , /